 “NAC provided real value for my family and me.
 Not just with the USDA loan, but they introduced us to a new CPA, gave valuable input on our marketing strategy, and have taken a genuine interest in our business,” added Ray.

-With fresh capital and shelf-space in the nation’s leading grocery stores, including Whole Foods, Sprouts, Kroger, Albertson’s, and many more, Ray expects Weeks Honey to be selling their honey in over 2,500 retail locations by the end of 2016.
+With fresh capital and shelf space in the nation’s leading grocery stores, including Whole Foods, Sprouts, Kroger, Albertsons, and many more, Ray expects Weeks Honey to be selling its honey in more than 2,500 retail locations by the end of 2016.

 The nutritional value of honey is unmatched and undisputed…even the Bible agrees.
-Weeks Honey routinely reminds customers that “Pleasant words are like a honeycomb, sweet to the soul and healing to the bones.”
-Proverbs 16:24
+Weeks Honey routinely reminds customers that as Proverbs 16:24 states, “Pleasant words are like a honeycomb, sweet to the soul and healing to the bones.”

 Here’s what Eric Johnson, President of North Avenue Capital, said about Ray and Weeks Honey.